-WW1 casualty lists are an excellent resource to use when researching a soldier who fought in the First World War.
-This guide will explain what a casualty list was, where to find and search casualty lists using The Times Digital Archive, and British Newspaper Archive on FindmyPast.
+WW1 casualty lists are an excellent resource to use when researching a soldier who fought in the British Army during the First World War.
+This guide will explain what a casualty list was, where to find them and how to search them using The Times Digital Archive, and British Newspaper Archive on FindmyPast.
 I have also written other guides to researching First World War soldiers:

 What were WW1 Casualty Lists?

 At the start of the war, it was decided to publish casualty lists for soldiers who were reported killed, died, wounded, or missing.
 The Daily War Office Casualty List was first published on 1 September 1914 and reprinted by several newspapers until August 1917.
 In August, it was decided that newspapers would no longer be able to print the lists in full due to their length and the shortage of paper.
 Instead, the daily casualty lists were published as the Weekly Casualty List by His Majesty’s Stationery Office and sold for three pence each.
 These later casualty lists have been digitized and are available to search on FindmyPast.
 The following newspapers carried the daily casualty lists and have been digitalized:

 Libraries in Britain often have access to The Times Digital Archive and I have written a guide on how to use this great resource below.
 Local newspapers often published casualty lists of soldiers from the local area or battalion/regiment.
 I have written another guide to using local newspaper reports in your research.

 Casualty lists can be difficult to use, due to the trouble of finding a soldier in over four years of records.
 Newspapers of the period used a print far smaller than that found today and names are not always picked up when searching a newspaper’s online digital archive.
 This is due to searches using optical character recognition to convert scanned pages into searchable text.
 However, there isn’t a 100% accuracy rate and certain letters can be confused with one another (c and o, i and l).
 Often, you won’t be able to find a casualty regardless of the combination you search.